tomas-stefano/mobile-offer-api/README.markdown

 Ruby version used: 2.1.2

-Installing dependencies run this command:
+To install dependencies, run the following command:

     bundle install